-You can obviously add a touch of personality to your extension by investing in conservatory plants and attractive conservatory chairs.
-However, a more involved way of adding more to your conservatory would be by installing blinds.
+You can obviously add a touch of personality to your extension by investing in indoor plants and attractive reclining furniture chairs for your conservatory.
+However, a more involved way of adding more to your conservatory would be by installing your best conservatory blinds.
 It provides you with a way to control the amount of privacy you have and how much light can enter the space.
-Along with conservatory heaters they can also help to regulate the heat.
+Along with conservatory wall heaters they can also help to regulate the heat.

 Jump to a section below: